Christianity in Lebanon: Christian denominations among ethnic minorities

-Armenian Orthodox or Apostolic
+Armenian Apostolic Church

-The Armenians in Lebanon were refugees who had fled Turkey during and after World War I and the Armenian genocide.
+The Armenians in Lebanon mostly descend from refugees who had fled Turkey during and after the Armenian genocide during World War I.

-The Apostolic Church was organized in the third century and became autocephalous as a national church in the fourth century.
-In the sixth century it modified the formulations of the Council of Chalcedon of 451 that confirmed the dual nature of Christ in one person.
-Instead the Apostolic Church adopted a form of Miaphysitism that believes in the united nature of divine and human in Christ, a belief shared by the Copts and the Syrian Orthodox Church (Oriental Orthodox Church).
-The Armenian Orthodox Church has two catholicoi (Sis and Etchmiadzin Cathedral) and two patriarchs (Constantinople and Jerusalem).
+The Armenian Apostolic Church was organized in the third century and became autocephalous as a national church in the fourth century.
+In the sixth century, it modified the formulations of the Council of Chalcedon of 451 that confirmed the dual nature of Christ in one person.
+Instead, the Armenian Apostolic Church adopted a form of Miaphysitism that believes in the united nature of divine and human in Christ, a belief shared by the Copts and the Syrian Orthodox Church (Oriental Orthodox Church).
+The Armenian Apostolic Church has two catholicoi (Sis and Etchmiadzin Cathedral) and two patriarchs (Constantinople and Jerusalem).

-The Armenians in Lebanon reside mostly in Beirut and its northern suburbs as well as in Anjar.
-During the civil war the main stance of the Armenians was not to pick a side between Muslims or Christians and stay exempt mostly from the fighting.
+The Armenians in Lebanon reside mostly in Beirut and its northern suburbs, as well as in Anjar.
+During the civil war, the main stance of the Armenians was not to pick a side between Muslims or Christians and stay exempt mostly from the fighting.
 The largest Armenian community in Lebanon is found in Bourj Hammoud.